Members of the Aphasia Alliance thought it might help if we put a few videos with information about aphasia on our website.

 A video narrated by John Humphreys that offers tips for communication - by the Stroke Association * [2 minutes]

 Sarah had an unexpected ischemic stroke when she was 18.
-She now suffers from aphasia, a communication disorder.
+She now has aphasia, a communication disorder.
 [7 minutes]

 Sarah Scott has filmed a series of videos each year, since her stroke in 2009, they chart her recovery.
 [12 minutes ]